-Table 1: Expenditure by strategic aim
+Table 1: Expenditure by strategic aim2

-St rategic aim: 2019 cost (1-year) (£ millions) 2020-2022 total cost (3 years) (£ millions) 2020-2022 annual cost (average/year) (£ millions) 1.
-Developing and delivering an evidence informed, cost-effective and proportionate 'upstream' regulatory framework, which begins with education, supports career-long learning, and promotes high standards of oral healthcare and professional conduct. £9.6 £30.0 £10.0 2.
-Working with the professions and our partners to ensure that patients and the public are able to raise and resolve issues effectively. £1.7 £8.0 £2.7 3.
-Developing, embedding and delivering a cost-effective and proportionate model for enforcement action. £27.0 £70.1 £23.4 4.
-Maintaining and developing the regulatory framework. £1.4 £6.2 £2.1 5.
-Developing a high performing, sustainable organisation. £3.5 £7.3 £2.4 Totals £43.2 £121.6 £40.5
+Strategic aim: 2019 cost (one year, £ million) 2020-2022 total cost (three year, £ million) 2020-2022 annual cost (average/year, £ million) 1.
+To operate a regulatory system which protects patients and is fair to registrants, while being cost-effective and proportionate; which begins with education, supports career-long learning, promotes high standards of care and professional conduct and is developed in the light of emerging evidence and experience. £9.6 £30.0 £10.0 2.
+To work with the professions and our partners to ensure that patients and the public are able to raise concerns with the agency best placed to resolve them effectively and without unnecessary delay. £1.7 £8.0 £2.7 3.
+To use evidence, research and evaluation to develop, deliver and embed a cost-effective and right touch model for enforcement action. £27.0 £70.1 £23.4 4.
+To maintain and develop the regulatory framework £1.4 £6.2 £2.1 5.
+To continue to develop an outcome-focused, high-performing and sustainable organisation. £3.5 £7.3 £2.4 Totals £43.2 £121.6 £40.5

-&lt;sup>2 Figures are rounded to the nearest £100,000.
+2 Figures are rounded to the nearest £100,000.

-Figure 1: Proportion of costs by strategic aim 2019 compared to 2020-2022
+Figure 1: Proportion of costs by strategic aim 2019 compared to 2020-20223

-- Strategic aim 1: Developing and delivering an evidence informed, cost-effective and proportionate 'upstream' regulatory framework, which begins with education, support career-long learning, and promotes high standards of oral healthcare and professional conduct. - Strategic aim 2: Working with the professions and our partners to ensure that patients and the public are able to raise and resolve issues effectively. - Strategic aim 3: Developing, embedding and delivering a cost-effective and proportionate model for enforcement action. - Strategic aim 4: Maintaining and developing the regulatory framework. - Strategic aim 5: Developing a high performing, sustainable organisation.
+- Strategic aim 1: To operate a regulatory system which protects patients and is fair to registrants, while being cost-effective and proportionate; which begins with education, supports career-long learning, promotes high standards of care and professional conduct and is developed in the light of emerging evidence and experience. - Strategic aim 2: To work with the professions and our partners to ensure that patients and the public are able to raise concerns with the agency best placed to resolve them effectively and without unnecessary delay. - Strategic aim 3: To use evidence, research and evaluation to develop, deliver and embed a cost-effective and right touch model for enforcement action. - Strategic aim 4: To maintain and develop the regulatory framework. - Strategic aim 5: To continue to develop an outcome-focused, high-performing and sustainable organisation.